-Tan y Graig is a newly located (June 2014) luxury holiday home hidden away amidst the legendary Conwy Valley, Snowdonia and provides the ideal retreat in which to unwind.
-SEE SPECIAL AUTUMN RATES for up to 5 guests!
+Tan y Graig is a beautiful private new luxury holiday home hidden away amidst the legendary Conwy Valley, Snowdonia, and provides the ideal retreat in which to unwind for up to 5 guests!

-Set in 12 acres of beautiful private hillside and woodland, this newly located modern caravan has all the facilities you need, with 3 bedrooms providing comfortable 5-berth accommodation, two sunny gardens, and its own secure parking spaces.
+Set in 12 acres of beautiful private hillside and woodland, this newly located modern caravan has all the facilities you need, with 3 bedrooms (inc electric blankets) providing comfortable 5-berth accommodation, two sunny gardens, and its own secure parking spaces.

 In any season of the year the grounds around Tan y Graig boast a labyrinth of elevated woodland pathways commanding breathtaking views across the mountains and valleys of Snowdonia.